viktornikolov069/NoteApp/README.md

 ## *Viktor Nikolov*

 **NoteApp** is a simple app for creating and saving personal notes.
+Some personal changes were made that differ from the original app made by Android Geek.
+There is some Bulgarian text added and also there are some changes to the buttons.

 ## Functionality